Canadian English: Indigenous

+The words Aboriginal and Indigenous are capitalized when used in a Canadian context.

 First Nations and Inuit from Northern Canada speak a version of Canadian English influenced by the phonology of their first languages.
-European Canadians in these regions are relatively recent arrivals, and have not produced a dialect that is distinct from southern Canadian English.
+Non-indigenous Canadians in these regions are relatively recent arrivals, and have not produced a dialect that is distinct from southern Canadian English.

+Overall, First Nations Canada English dialects rest between language loss and language revitalization.
+British Columbia has the greatest linguistic diversity, as it is home to about half of the Indigenous languages spoken in Canada.
+Most of the languages spoken in the province are endangered due to the small number of speakers.
+To some extent, the dialects reflect the historical contexts where English has been a major colonizing language.
+The dialects are also a result of the late stages of depidginization and decreolization, which resulted in linguistic markers of Indigenous identity and solidarity.
+These dialects are observed to have developed a lingua franca due to the contact between English and Indigenous populations, and eventually, the various dialects began to converge with standard English.

+Certain First Nations English have also shown to have phonological standard Canadian English, thus resulting in a more distinct dialect formation.
+Plains Cree, for instance, is a language that has less phonological contrasts compared to standard Canadian English.
+Plains Cree has no voicing contrast.
+The stops /p/, /t/, and /k/ are mostly voiceless and unaspirated, though they may vary in other phonetic environments from voiceless to voiced.
+Plains Cree also does not have the liquids or fricatives found in the standard form.
+Dene Suline, on the other hand, has more phonological contrasts, resulting in the use of features not seen in the standard form.
+The language has 39 phonemic consonants and a higher proportion of glottalized consonants.

 Maritimes

 Many in the Maritime provinces – Nova Scotia, New Brunswick and Prince Edward Island – have an accent that sounds more like Scottish English and, in some places, Irish English than General American.
-Outside of major communities, dialects can vary markedly from community to community, as well as from province to province, reflecting ethnic origin as well as a past in which there were few roads and many communities, with some villages very isolated.
+Outside of major communities, dialects can vary markedly from community to community, as well as from province to province, reflecting ethnic origin as well as a past in which there were few roads and many communities, with some isolated villages.
 Into the 1980s, residents of villages in northern Nova Scotia could identify themselves by dialects and accents distinctive to their village.
 The dialects of Prince Edward Island are often considered the most distinct grouping.

 The phonology of Maritimer English has some unique features: